mclementssr/stigs/roles/rhel6stigs/README.md

  TASK TAGS: [cat1, cat2, cat2-gui, cat3, cat3-gui, disable_autofs, gui, high, low, medium, removal_tftp, selinux_enforce]

- You can also you either the STIG Rule ID or Vuln ID as a tag to correct the individual vulnerability.
+ You can also use either the STIG Rule ID or Vuln ID as tag to correct the individual vulnerability.

 Dependencies
 ------------